-1. The purpose of this report is to brief the Commission on the content of the draft City of Leicester Local Plan 2020 to 2036 and to seek its views on the draft consultation response (see Appendix attached to this report).
+- 1. The purpose of this report is to advise the Cabinet on the content of the draft City of Leicester Local Plan 2020 to 2036 and to set out a suggested response to the draft Local Plan to be submitted to Leicester City Council (the City Council) as the views of the County Council. - 2.
+The key comments are set out in this report and the detailed comments are set out in the appendix to this report.